 The idea underlying these models is simple.
-Consider the case in which I have to choose between two unknown restaurants and I have no relevant information about them.
-However, I can infer that the most crowded is the best one and will choose to join the queue.
+Consider the case in which I have to choose between two unknown restaurants and I have no relevant

+I will choose to join the queue.
 This behaviour is rational, but the possibility that first customers have no pregnant information as well is crucial.

-BHW point out that the conformity of followers in a cascade contains no informational value (p.
+BHW point out the conformity of followers in a cascade contains no informational value (p.
 998-999), and this argument has been demonstrated by some empirical evidence (Anderson and Holt, 1997; Allsopp and Hey, 2000).
-On the other hand, also the impact of signal accuracy on cascade efficiency has been demonstrated by some simulations (e.g., Pastine and Pastine, 2005).

-The aim of this paper is investigating the possibility to mitigate informational cascades' negative effects forcing the first k subjects in a queue to play only according to their private information.
+Aim of this paper is investigating the possibility to mitigate informational cascades' negative effects forcing the first k subjects in a queue to play only according to their private information.
 For this purpose, we analyse a sequential model departing from BHW's model in some relevant parts and then we experimentally investigate if "society may actually be better off by constraining some of the people to use only their own information" (Banerjee, 1992; p.
 798).